 But why not?
 There are plenty of buyers, sellers, and other agents who’d like to learn from an expert like yourself — why not be the one to teach them?
 Especially since doing so could result in tons of referrals and leads.

-After all, when your committed podcast listeners here about someone who needs help buying or selling a home, who are they going to recommend?
+After all, when your committed podcast listeners here about someone who needs help buying or selling a home, who will they recommend?

 That’s right, YOU!

-And the best part is, in today’s world, creating a real estate podcast is as easy as pie.
+And the best part is that creating a real estate podcast is as easy as pie in today’s world.
 You just need a decent mic (audio is one of the most important elements of any podcast) and some great content ideas.

 Then, you can start recording your podcasts for free over at Buzzsprout — after some time, you’ll have to pay for hosting, but you can get started for no cost.

 As for getting a decent mic, check out our technical recommendations over here for creating a real estate podcast.